Maunakea Spectroscopic Explorer

 The Maunakea Spectroscopic Explorer (MSE) is a collaborative project to revitalize the Canada–France–Hawaii Telescope (CFHT).
 The group aims to replace the 1970s optical telescope with a modern segmented-mirror telescope and dedicated science instrumentation, while reusing the existing Maunakea summit building and facility.
 MSE will use an 11.25 meter aperture telescope and dedicated multiobject fibre spectroscopy instrumentation to perform survey science observations, collecting spectra from more than 4,000 astronomical targets simultaneously.

-The project completed a conceptual design in early 2018.
-The project schedule anticipates receiving permission in 2021 to proceed to final design and construction phases, leading to a start of science commissioning in 2029.